NeuraiProject/neurai-rpc/neurai_methods.md

                      ( locktime ) ( replaceable )

 Create a transaction spending the given inputs and creating new outputs.
-Outputs are addresses (paired with a RVN amount, data or object specifying an asset operation) or data.
+Outputs are addresses (paired with a XNA amount, data or object specifying an asset operation) or data.
 Returns hex-encoded raw transaction.
 Note that the transaction's inputs are not signed, and it is not stored in the wallet or transmitted to the network.

 Paying for Asset Operations:
-  Some operations require an amount of RVN to be sent to a burn address:
+  Some operations require an amount of XNA to be sent to a burn address:

     Operation          Amount + Burn Address
     transfer                 0